 Insurance companies generally classify occupations on a scale of 1 to 5 or 6.
 Many use the letter M to designate medical professionals.
 Typically, the higher the numerical value of the classification, the lower the rate available will be from the insurance company (and perceived risk).

 Nurse practitioners are often certified in multiple areas of medicine.
 This makes it challenging for disability insurance companies to classify the profession in its various risk classes.
-As such, the premium rates charged to nurse practitioners on a physicians disability insurance policy can vary greatly by company.
+As such, the premium rates charged to nurse practitioners on a physician disability insurance policy can vary greatly by company.

-When you review potential policies, it’s also important to understand what speciality you are being assessed as.
+When you review potential policies, it’s also important to understand what specialty you are being assessed as.
 For example, if you are a nurse practitioner whose main clinical focus is OB/GYN care, is the insurance company classifying you as an NP or an OB/GYN?
 The difference in premium rates can be substantial.

-The most important provision a nurse practitioner should have included in a policy is that a disability is defined as one that prevents the insured from working in his or her “own-occupation.”
+The most important provision a nurse practitioner should have included in a policy is that a disability is defined as one that prevents the insured from working in his or her “own occupation.”

-This means the policy will pay benefits if an injury prevents you from working in your chosen medical speciality, but allows you to do other types of work that would nonetheless reduce your income.
+This means the policy will pay benefits if an injury prevents you from working in your chosen medical specialty, but allows you to do other types of work that would nonetheless reduce your income.

 A policy without an own-occupation feature would not pay benefits so long as you’re able to work in some capacity.
 With it, benefits would be paid so long as you couldn’t perform the specific tasks of your practice.

-Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of time.
-This would mean that you can still practice medicine but have to limit the how much you can work.
+Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of the time.
+This would mean that you can still practice medicine but have to limit how much you can work.

 Residual disability benefits are triggered when the insured suffers an established percentage of income because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.